theycallmemac/ezsh/README.md

 ezsh is a user-friendly, and interactive shell designed to concretise a beginner's view of the terminal and command line.

+ezsh was designed as part of my third year project in DCU.
+If you want to have a look at the relevant documents associated with said project please check out [this branch](https://github.com/theycallmemac/ezsh/tree/third-year-project).

 ### Dependencies

 ezsh is dependant on: